 1. No Maintenance and Management Costs

-2. Hands-free Property Investments
+2. Hands-Free Property Investments

-Due to the nature of the operating provider in place and an FRI lease, landlords of social housing properties have a completely hands-free property investment to add to their investment portfolio.
-They never need to worry about maintenance, damages, late rent payments, or managing the tenants, as the housing association will take care of all of this for you.
+Due to the nature of the operating provider in place and an FRI lease, social housing landlords have a hands-free property investment to add to their investment portfolio.

 3. High Social Impact

-Buying social housing for supported living is an excellent opportunity to contribute to society by creating much-needed rental accommodation for people who can’t afford regular market rents and securing long-term tenancies for those in need.
-Not only does this keep families together and help individuals become financially independent, but it can also strengthen community ties and contribute towards economic growth in the locality.
+Buying social housing for supported living is an excellent opportunity to contribute to society by creating much-needed rental accommodation for vulnerable tenants who cannot afford regular market rents.

 4. Secure Returns